Fantastic Nature, Wildlife & More In Beautiful Coastal Virginia

 Williamsburg is a cool college town anchored by the College of William and Mary.
 In addition, it's the home of Colonial Williamsburg.
 The later of which is a tourist attraction.
 Here they capitalize on Williamsburg's historic place as an early Colonial capital of Virginia.

 You can easily walk around Williamsburg.
-It's packed with shops and bustling with activity from the college.
+The burg is packed with shops and bustling with activity from the college.
 Additionally, they have an Amtrak station which offers twice daily trains to Washington DC.

 Colonial Williamsburg

 My wife and I walked around Colonial Williamsburg on Saturday.
 The Farmers Market looked amazing.
-Quite a lot of vendors were selling goods even in the middle of February.
+Loads of vendors were selling goods even in the middle of February.
+That was a welcome change for us.
+In Pittsburgh most farmers markets close for winter.
+Sadly this was the biggest highlight of that walk.

 Crime and Punishment

-I was struck by the pillory.
+I was particularly struck by the pillory.
 It's used as a photo-opportunity.
-Kids stuck their heads and arms into the holes.
+Kids stick their heads and arms into the holes.
 Then, their parents laugh and take photos.

 A Lack of Working Class History

-The gap in working class and slave history is massive.
+The gap in working class and slave history is upsetting.
 That said, I understand that a foundation who manages the attraction.
-Presumably, some benefactors descended from the wealthy land-owners who lived there.
+Presumably, some benefactors descended from the wealthy landowners who lived there.
+As a result, they don't want people to know how cruel their forbares are.
+This is especially true given that they likely still benefit from that cruelty.

-So, maybe I shouldn't be surprised.
-After all, if true, their fortunes come from abusing the working classes and holding those of African decent in bondage.
-Too, they're therefore maintained through continued exploitation of working people.
+So, I shouldn't be surprised.
+After all, their fortunes come from abusing the working classes and holding those of African descent in bondage.
+Too, they maintain those riches through continued exploitation of working people.

 Impressions of Jamestown

 The English created Jamestown in 1603.
-Interestingly, this is the same year England officially gained control over Ireland.
+Interestingly, this is the same year England took control over Ireland.
+They instituted a similarly brutal occupation and colonization.
+For more on the Irish Occupation check out the podcast Empire.

 It was a banner year for colonialism.